Next: , Up: Macros

 -| let's go

 In this example, the when binding is bound with define-syntax.
-Syntax transformers are discussed in more depth in Syntax Rules and Syntax Case.
+Syntax transformers are discussed in more depth in Syntax-rules Macros and Support for the syntax-case System.

 Bind keyword to the syntax transformer obtained by evaluating transformer.